 A SILP is housing that you find.
 This could be a room you rent from a relative or friend, an apartment, a college dorm, etc. You decide who you live with and where you live.
 Before you move into a SILP, you and your social worker or probation officer will conduct a “readiness assessment” to decide if you are ready to live more independently.
 Remember, in a SILP there is no caregiver, but the housing still has to be approved by your social worker, probation officer, or by a judge.

-To be ready to live in a SILP, you should be able to pay your own bills, manage your own money, find a safe place to live, and be ready to be independent.
+Before moving into a SILP, you should be able to pay your own bills, manage your own money, and be ready to be independent.

 How do I move into a SILP?